wan19990901/MIT-6.871-Project/prostate_nlp_extraction-main/README.md

 gleason score x + y or
 gleason grade x + y or
 gleason x + y or
-gleason grade of x and y(not yet)
+gleason grade of x and y (not implemented)

 2: Total sum (z) of the primary (x) and secondary (y) grades

 note: If only total score 7 and no primary or secondary grades available i.e. cannot distinguish grade group 2 or 3, then assign grade group 2.5

-gleason score of z
-gleason z/10
-gleason grade z prostatic adenocarcinoma score (x+y)=z (such as score (3+4) = 7)
+gleason score of z(not implemented) gleason z/10 gleason grade z prostatic adenocarcinoma(not implemented) score (x+y)=z (such as score (3+4) = 7)

 3: Grade group